IITH-Epoch/Projects-2022-2023-/OpenAI Taxi/README.md

 | Average timesteps | 12.96 |

 ### Possible Improvements :-
-- Use DeepQ Learning and compare its performance with Qlearning
+- Use DeepQ Learning and compare its performance with Qlearning.
 - Tune the hyperparameters